Transgender Health Guide

 While the focus of this guide and the trainings facilitated by Fairness West Virginia is on providing a high-quality care to transgender people, there is also training on cisgender LGB patients as well.
 We feel confident that cisgender lesbian, gay, and bisexual West Virginians can use this guide as well to find competent and compassionate medical and mental health providers.

 While some LGBTQ+ people may have reservations about religious-based or -influenced counseling, we acknowledge some may also be actively looking for such counseling.
-We have included a section on faith-based counseling for those who are interested.
+We plan to include a section on faith-based counseling for those who are interested.

 We understand that even with a guide, navigating this process can be daunting and stressful.
 If you require any additional assistance, please reach out to Natasha Stone, Transgender Visibility Organizer for Fairness West Virginia.
 She can be reached by email at firstname.lastname@example.org